nagysandorantal/ReactNativeTest/README.md

 # ReactNativeTest
-Testing our React Native code sharing between platforms
+Testing out React Native code sharing between platforms

 This project is based on the 'AwsomeProject' sample that comes from
 <a href="http://facebook.github.io/react-native/docs/getting-started.html">React Native Getting Started.</a>